oskarwilczynski/fitness-database/README.md

 ## Installation

-Just download whole directory, run index.html and enjoy!
+Just download whole directory, run index.html in your browser and enjoy!

 ## Release History
 * 1.2